 In this code, the control variable has the name

 Alternatively, you can find the mapping by using

 idx = varindex(prob); disp(idx.x)

-The full objective function includes the negative of
+The full objective function includes

 Using standard calculus, calculate

 gradfun2, the gradient of

 %% Compute objective function. arg1 = (y - x.^2); arg2 = 100; arg3 = arg1.^2; arg4 = (1 - x); obj = ((arg2 .* arg3) + arg4.^2); ssq = x^2 + y^2; fun2 = besselj(1,ssq); obj = obj + fun2;

 Include the calculated gradients in the objective function file by editing